thesuzerain/pkmn-dexnav/README.md

 3. Add the Graphics included in the repository to your graphics (in the same file locations).

-4. In the overworld, run the command
+4. In the overworld, run *one* of the two following commands (it will render the scene overtop of the overworked)

 5. ```
    $scene = Scene_DexNav.new
-   ```

-   or

-   1. ```
    pbLoadRpgxpScene(Scene_DexNav.new)
    ```

-      which will load the scene and render it overtop

-5. Some pieces of code are marked off if different button functionality is desired.